-- 10.3.2.1 All building, site, and roadway designs and layouts must harmonize with existing topography and conserve desirable natural surroundings to the fullest extent possible, such that filling, excavation and earth moving activity must be kept to a minimum.
+10.3.2.1 All building, site, and roadway designs and layouts must harmonize with existing topography and conserve desirable natural surroundings to the fullest extent possible, such that filling, excavation and earth moving activity must be kept to a minimum.
 Parking lots on sloped sites must be terraced to avoid undue cut and fill, and / or the need for retaining walls.
-Natural vegetation must be preserved and protected wherever possible. - 10.3.2.2 Soil erosion and sedimentation of watercourses and water bodies must be minimized by an active program meeting the requirements of the Maine Erosion and Sediment Control Handbook for Construction: Best Management Practices, dated March 1991, and as amended from time to time.
+Natural vegetation must be preserved and protected wherever possible.

+10.3.2.2 Soil erosion and sedimentation of watercourses and water bodies must be minimized by an active program meeting the requirements of the Maine Erosion and Sediment Control Handbook for Construction: Best Management Practices, dated March 1991, and as amended from time to time.

-Since there will be no clearing or construction on the site (as an existing building and parking area are being used) an erosion control plan was not required.
+Due to the fact that there will be no clearing of vegetation, an erosion control plan was not required.